mihraravi/Credit-Card-Fraud/README.md

-# Fraud Detection Dataset - README
+#  Credit-card-Fraud Detection Dataset - README

 ## Dataset Overview
 This dataset contains simulated credit card transactions designed to model real-world spending behaviors, including fraudulent activities.
 It can be used for building fraud detection models, analyzing spending patterns, and exploring anomaly detection techniques.